GreatAceDev/calculator-app/README.md

 This project is open source and available under the MIT License.

-A 14-year-old Python learner! 🚀
+A 14-year-old Python learner, if you like, you can call me the Ace of Games! 🚀 (I got a lot of help, though, about half of it was though help.
+This stuff takes too long.)